-Welcome to Rohan Shrewsbury from Charlotte Mellor (Store Manager), Andrea Spiers (Supervisor), Josh, Connor, Lucy, Ian and Thom.
+Welcome to Rohan Shrewsbury from Charlotte Mellor (Store Manager), Andrea Spiers (Supervisor), Connor, Lucy, Ian and Thom.

 Shop Address: 75 Mardol, Shrewsbury, Shropshire SY1 1PZ